pg-nano/pg-nano/readme.md

 **Still have questions?** Check out the [FAQ](#faq) below.

 **Join the community:** Your perspective matters!
 [Open an issue](https://github.com/pg-nano/pg-nano/issues) or [submit a PR](https://github.com/pg-nano/pg-nano/pulls).
 You can also DM me on Discord (@aleclarson) if you'd like to chat.

+**Try our demo:** Clone pg-nano and run the [exhaustive demo](https://github.com/pg-nano/pg-nano/tree/master/demos/exhaustive) to see how it works.

 ## Getting started